 application on an individual basis and may extend funding for students with disabilities.
 You will need to contact the College’s Second Career Program Officer (Community Partnerships Office) to obtain a revised SC Letter of Acceptance/SC Cost Estimate

 that documents your new study schedule.
-Make sure to follow up with your EO Case Manager or MTCU Representative to apprise them of any program pathway/schedule changes.
+Make sure to follow up with your EO Case Manager or MCU Representative to apprise them of any program pathway/schedule changes.

 Something has come up and I need to take a break from school.
 How does this affect my SC funding?

-The MTCU does not provide SC funding during breaks in a student’s program of study.
-Students should always contact their EO Case Manager or MTCU Representative to discuss the nature and length of the break and whether they plan to return to school at
+The MCU does not provide SC funding during breaks in a student’s program of study.
+Students should always contact their EO Case Manager or MCU Representative to discuss the nature and length of the break and whether they plan to return to school at

 a later date.
 Students contemplating a break from school should also speak to their Academic Department and/or Program Coordinator to discuss how breaks in training might impact their program length and their eligibility for and date of return.
 This